fiascko/fiascko/README.md

 ### Hi there 👋

-- I am currently studying computer programming.
-I also did a diploma of professional studies in graphic design.
-I am passionate about design and programming.
-I like video games and pixel art.
+- I'm  Fiascko!
+I'm a passionate programmer and graphic designer with a love for creating visually appealing and functional projects.
+I enjoy bringing ideas to life through coding and design, and I'm constantly exploring new technologies and techniques to expand my skill set.

 #### Languages:
+- BASH
+- C#
 - HTML/CSS
+- PUG
+- JAVA
+- JAVASCRIPT
-- Java
+- KOTLIN
-- JavaScript
+- PHP
-- C#
+- UML
-- Kotlin
+- XML
 - SQL
-- Vue
-- TypeScript
-- Bash
-- PHP
-- Mongo
+- NOSQL